mirfakhrulhassan/DataScraping---Splinter-Flask-MongoDB---BeautifulSoup/README.md

 # DataScraping---Splinter-Flask-MongoDB---BeautifulSoup

-Data scraping using Splinter, BeautifulSoup, Flask , MongoDB ,PyMongo
+Techonology Used:  Splinter, BeautifulSoup, Flask , MongoDB ,PyMongo

+Summary: A web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.